 - A Bachelor Degree: A bachelor's degree, usually in a science, mathematics or engineering discipline is required.
 The transcript should show a grade average of at least B (i.e., 3.0/4.0) in - (i) all undergraduate course work, and - (ii) in the science, mathematics, and engineering courses. - B Basic Mathematics: Two semesters of college level calculus, plus a course in linear algebra.
 Also desirable is a course in either probability theory or probability and statistics. - C Minimal Background in Computer Science: The student must have at least undergraduate-level proficiency in the core computer science areas.
 If the student does not have a degree in computer science, he/she must demonstrate this proficiency via junior/senior undergraduate-level coursework or relevant job/project experience preferably in the following core computer science areas: discrete mathematics, theory of computing, algorithms, programming languages or compilers, computer organization/architecture and operating systems.
-If exposure is lacking in one or two of the above areas, similar level of exposure in the following areas may be acceptable instead: computer networks, artificial intelligence, databases, computer security or computer graphics.
+MS applicants with exceptional promise who lack CS preparation in one or more core areas may be admitted to the program, but will be required to take additional CS courses as specified in their offer letter.
 Note that mere programming experience is usually not considered sufficient.

-- D GRE Examination.
-All applicants to the MS or PhD program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
-Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well. - E TOEFL.
-All applicants whose primary or native language is not English are required to submit a valid TOEFL score.
-The only exception to this requirement is for MS applicants who are not getting financial support as teaching assistants, and who have graduated and received a degree from an institution where English is the sole language of instruction; such students can apply for a TOEFL waiver. - F. Acceptance by the Computer Science Department and Graduate School.
+For PhD students, we mainly consider an applicant's potential for first-class research, and expect the applicants to have sufficient academic preparation and strength to succeed in PhD qualifiers. - D GRE Examination.
+International applicants to the MS or PhD program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
+Standardized test scores for domestic applicants is optional.
+See the Graduate Admissions web page for exceptions to this requirement. - E TOEFL.
+All applicants whose primary or native language is not English are required to submit a valid score in TOEFL or equivalents such as IELTS or DuoLingo.
+Whether an applicant needs to submit this score is determined at the time of application; there is no out-of-band waiver process. - F. Acceptance by the Computer Science Department and Graduate School.